fabiommendes/craftinginterpreters/book/evaluating-expressions.md

 We call it `eval` to honour a tradition in many dynamic languages (including Python) that have a function named like so that dynamically interpret source strings of that language.

+The function `eval` receive a second parameter, `env`, which represents the _current execution environment_ -- which is an object that tracks the state of our program as it runs.
+Right now, we don't have any state to track, so we can just pass in `None` (or anything else) when we call `eval()`.
+Later, when we add variables and functions, we'll define a proper `Environment` class and pass in an instance of that.

 The return type of the `eval` method will be `Any`, meaning that it can be any arbitrary Python value.
 We need to define implementations for each of the four